amugisha7/lms2/src/Screens/Notifications/ARCHITECTURE.md

 │                   Institution Boundary                  │
 │                                                         │
 │  ┌─────────┐    ┌─────────┐    ┌─────────┐           │
-│  │ User A  │───>│ Message │───>│ User B  │           │
+│  │ User A  │───>│Notification│───>│ User B  │           │
 │  │         │    │          │    │         │           │
 │  └─────────┘    └─────────┘    └─────────┘           │
 │                      ▲                                 │
 │                      │                                 │
-│                      │ institutionMessagesId           │
+│                      │ institutionNotificationsId      │
 │                      │ filter                          │
 │                      │                                 │
 │  ┌──────────────────────────────────────────┐         │
-│  │  All messages scoped to institution      │         │
+│  │  All notifications scoped to institution │         │
 │  │  Users can only see:                     │         │
-│  │  - Messages they sent                    │         │
-│  │  - Messages they received                │         │
+│  │  - Notifications they received           │         │
 │  │  Users in same institution only          │         │
 │  └──────────────────────────────────────────┘         │
 │                                                         │